 We are studying what atoms and ions look like after being excited by electron impact.
 The pictures shown here represent the individual multipole moments of the Ar+ (3p4 4p 2F) state resulting from the ionization of neutral ground-state argon by ~40 eV electrons.
 The atom actually looks like the "composite F state" picture.
 Until these experiments, no one had ever measured an atomic hexacontatetrapole (64-pole) moment.
-This work is discussed in a recent Physical Review Letter (H.M.
+This work is discussed in a paper published in Physical Review Letters (H.M.
 Al-Khateeb, B.G.
 Birdsey, and T.J.
 Gay, 85, 4040 (2000)).
 (See it here).
 You can also find a discussion of multipoles here.

 Check out these other moments: